neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/git-cli-and-remote.md

 ### States of files

-If we have a repository on GitHub we can create / modify / delete files, and through a few button clicks create a commit which entails all the changes we have made and creates a new snapshot of our repository.
+If we have a repository on GitHub we can create / modify / delete files.
+Through a few button clicks we create a commit which contains all the changes we have made.
 We can do the same thing through our terminal with local repositories.
 To understand how this happens we have to know about the different states a file can be in.

 - Tracked files: Tracked files are files that git knows about.
 All tracked files were in the last snapshot.
   Tracked files can be in different states:

   - modified: A file is modified when it has changed since the last commit.
   - staged: A file is staged when we told git to include the changes in the next commit.
-One way to think of it is as if the file is sitting in the waiting room - waiting to be committed.
+One way to think of it is as if the files were entering a literal stage - waiting for the snapshot to be taken (waiting to be committed).
   - committed: A file is in the committed state when it has not changed since the last commit.

 - Untracked files: Untracked files are files that are not in the latest snapshot and have not been staged.
 Git does not yet keep track of those files.